mingruimingrui/Convolution-neural-networks-made-easy-with-keras/README.md

 So errors of 0, 1, and -1 will sum up to be (0^2) + (1^2) + ((-1)^2) = 0 + 1 + 1 = 2.
 Averaging that out will give us 2/3.

 The lower this number comes out to be, the closer you are to the most optimum set of parameters for the CNN.
-Or in short,
+Or in short, all of the following are the same

 > _to find a set of parameters that allows the model to be as accurate at labelling images as possible_

-is equal to

 > _minimizing the average squared error_

-is equal to

 > <p><i>minimizing the average squared <img src="/imgs/residual3.JPG", width="80"></i></p>

-is equal to

 > <p><i>minimizing the average <img src="/imgs/residual-squared.JPG", width="80"></i></p>

-is equal to

 > <p><i>minimizing <img src="/imgs/sum-residual-square.JPG", width="90"> divided by the total number of images</i></p>

-is equal to

 > <p><i>minimizing <img src="/imgs/average-squared-error.JPG", width="100"></i></p>

-is equal to

 > <p><i><img src="/imgs/cost-function.JPG", width="120"></i></p>